AarenTurin/drusk-base/README.md

 #The Drusk Base Back End

-This project contains the Elewa Backend.
+This project contains the Drusk Backend.
 The backend is a Node.JS project and based on the magnificent work of the people behind Nest.JS - https://github.com/nestjs/nest.

 It follows a similar application structure than angular and is therefore a nice fit.It uses graphql as main endpoint, and controllers for a smaller subsection of the application.
 The complete architecture of the application can be found in Jente's thesis and will be documented here later.